-The course is managed by the Director of Content and Course Leader.
-Staff are, in general, are educated to masters or doctoral level and have relevant industry experience.
-In addition, most of our tutors hold a Fellowship of Advance Higher Education (Advance HE)

-from Fellow to Principal Fellow level.
+The course is managed by the Director of Content for Liberal Arts and the Course Leader for the MA International Relations.
+Staff are, in general, educated to master's or doctoral level and have relevant industry experience.
+In addition, most of our tutors hold a Fellowship of Advance Higher Education (Advance HE) from Fellow to Principal Fellow level.
 We also encourage and support our teaching staff to undertake the Postgraduate Certificate in Higher Education.